 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-A short-sale house is the sale of a home for net proceeds less than the outstanding mortgage debt balance.
+A short sale is the sale of a home for net proceeds less than the outstanding mortgage debt balance.
 Therefore, the bank must approve a short sale because the lender will lose money.
 Lastly, the lender is “short” the difference between the sale’s net proceeds and the mortgage loan amount.

 A short sale of homes occurs when a lender is willing to accept an offer of less than the remaining mortgage amount.
-Essentially, they are selling the house short, getting less for it than the borrower owes the bank.
-Lenders do this to facilitate the sale of the property from a distressed owner that can’t make the mortgage payments anymore, and they will then forgive the remaining loan amount above the agreed-on amount.
+Essentially, they sell the house short, getting less than what the borrower owes the bank.
+Lenders do this to facilitate the sale of the property from a distressed owner who can’t make the mortgage payments anymore, and they will then forgive the remaining loan amount above the agreed-on amount.

 The lender typically offers this option to avoid foreclosure (more on that later), which is terrible for both the lender and the homeowner.
 Remember that the lender still has to accept your offer, and they won’t necessarily take a low bid to get rid of the property.